SergeyFilipov/german-credit-automl-fairness/README.md

 ## 📚 Dataset Source

-The dataset used in this project is a cleaned version of the original *German Credit Risk* dataset, available on Kaggle:
+The dataset used in this project is a cleaned and preprocessed version of the original **German Credit Risk** dataset, published on Kaggle:

 🔗 [German Credit Risk Dataset – Kaggle](https://www.kaggle.com/datasets/uciml/german-credit)
-📌 Source: UCI Machine Learning Repository – Statlog (German Credit Data)
+📌 Originally sourced from the [UCI Machine Learning Repository – Statlog (German Credit Data)](https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data))

-This dataset contains anonymized information on credit applicants and is widely used for evaluating credit scoring models and fairness metrics.
+This dataset contains anonymized information on 1,000 credit applicants, including demographic and financial variables such as age, sex, job type, account status, loan purpose, and risk classification (`good` or `bad`).
+It is widely used in credit scoring research and fairness-aware machine learning.